-Overall, the process to contribute code to DC/OS is modelled after the ASF process with a strong emphasis on individual contributors.
+Overall, DC/OS's contribution process is modeled after the ASF process with a strong emphasis on individual contributors.
 The following are the four pillars of the DC/OS governance:

 (2) Any contributor can also eventually be selected as a committer, with the difference that a committer has push access to all the DC/OS repos.

-(3) The administration of the project, including the GitHub organization github.com/dcos as well as project-related resources including Jira and mailing lists, is handled by the DC/OS Project Management Committee (PMC).
-The members of the PMC (as of 01/2017) are: Aaron Williams, Ben Hindman, Sebastien Pahl, Tal Broda, Thomas Rampelberg (Chair), and Vinod Kone.
+(3) The administration of the project, including the GitHub organization github.com/dcos as well as project-related resources including JIRA and mailing lists, is handled by the DC/OS Project Management Committee (PMC).
+The members of the PMC (as of 03/2017) are: Adam Bordelon, Ben Hindman, Joerg Schad (chair), Sebastien Pahl, Tal Broda, and Vinod Kone.
 You can reach out to the PMC via email@example.com.

 (4) A dedicated Github organization called github.com/dcos-labs provides a sandboxed environment for new or experimental projects.
 Any DC/OS contributor can ask to add a project in dcos-labs if they have a champion from the PMC.

-We continuously improve DC/OS by showing early work in progress to our community.
-If you are interested in participating in our future research and usability tests, add yourself to this list.
-We compensate participants with swag and gift cards.
+If you are interested in participating in Mesosphere's user experience research and usability tests please add yourself to this list.
+Mesosphere compensates participants with swag and gift cards.